EPIC Community College Faculty Fellowship Program

 - Meals and lodging will be provided for the summer intensive workshop and end-of-year symposium, as well as travel expenses up to $500 for each (please see note below).

-*Note: We will be following Stanford health and safety protocols and will make any appropriate adjustments to program planning for the 2021-2022 EPIC Fellowship pending the evolving nature of the pandemic.
+*Note: We will be following Stanford health and safety protocols and will make any appropriate adjustments to program planning for the 2022-2023 EPIC Fellowship pending the evolving nature of the pandemic.
 As was the case in pre-Covid times, monthly meetings will continue to be synchronous and online.
 The summer intensive workshop and symposium have conventionally been conducted in person.
-A determination about the workshop this August will be made later in summer in accordance with public health and safety measures.
-It is our hope that by May 2022, we will again be able to hold our in-person symposium and, if this is still not possible, then we will host the symposium online instead.
+Determinations about the workshop this August and the May 2023 symposium will be made in accordance with Stanford health and safety policies.

 Fellow Selection Process